-Advertising and promotions managers held about 35,500 jobs in 2012.
-The industries that employed the most advertising and promotions managers in 2012 were as follows:
+Advertising and promotions managers held about 28,000 jobs in 2021.
+The largest employers of advertising and promotions managers were as follows:

 |Management of companies and enterprises||8|

-Marketing managers held about 180,500 jobs in 2012.
-The industries that employed the most marketing managers in 2012 were as follows:
+Marketing managers held about 319,000 jobs in 2021.
+The largest employers of marketing managers were as follows:

 Most advertising, promotions, and marketing managers work full time.
-About 2 in 5 advertising and promotions managers worked more than 40 hours per week in 2012.
+Some advertising and promotions managers work more than 40 hours per week.

 A bachelor’s degree is required for most advertising, promotions, and marketing management positions.
 These managers typically have work experience in advertising, marketing, promotions, or sales.